Annapurna Sanctuary

 On this day, the trek leads us to Tadapani, Chhomrong, and finally to Upper Sinuwa, entering the gateway that takes us to the heart of Annapurna Sanctuary, and then to Deurali on the next day.

-Bypassing through several popular villages along with the Modi Khola Valley, finally the trek leads us to Machhapuchhre Base Camp and then to Annapurna Base Camp- 4130 meters, surrounded by a 360 panorama of Annapurna and Dhaulagiri Range.
+Bypassing through several popular villages along with the Modi Khola Valley, finally the trek leads us to Machhapuchhre Base Camp and then to Annapurna Base Camp- 4130 meters, surrounded by a 360-degree panorama of Annapurna and Dhaulagiri Range.
 The following days, traverses by Bamboo, Deurali, Dovan, Himalaya, and take us to Jhinu Danda - a natural hot spring amid the Himalayas within the heart of the Annapurna region.

 This route follows the same pathway, but stops by different famous stopping points, letting you get an in-depth and unique perspective of this odyssey of 11 days.
 The Annapurna Base Camp concludes with a downhill walk to Siwai and then finally drives back to Pokhara following Nayapul (New Bridge) and returns to Kathmandu, from where the journey started.